 Why you’ll want to turn off the TV and computer if you have young children.

-Both the American Academy of Pediatrics and the Canadian Pediatric Society recommend that children under two years of age avoid screen time like TV’s and computers.
+Both the American Academy of Pediatrics and the Canadian Pediatric Society recommends that children under two years of age avoid screen time like TV’s and computers.
 That’s because babies and toddlers need to interact with their environment to help them reach important developmental milestones.
 Sue Lin, author of Consuming Kids elaborates on screen time and young children.
-“One of the major things that parents can do is to keep babies away from screen media because (by keeping them away is) allowing young children the opportunity to play and to explore the world on their own.
+“One of the major thing that parents can do is to keep babies away from screen media because (by keeping them away is) allowing young children the opportunity to play and to explore the world on their own.
 This is the way that children will learn to use their own resources and to develop resources.
-What’s going to happen is that we’re going to have a generation of children who cannot amuse themselves without being in front of a screen”
+What’s going to happen is that we’re going to have a generation of children who cannot amuse themselves without being in front of a screen.”